g-a-v-i-n/sf-symbols/README.md

-# SF Symbols Bootleg SVG Library
+# SF Symbols SVG Library

-This repo is used to create libraries for SF Symbols.
+This repo is used to create libraries for SF Symbols for use on the web, or anywhere SVG is supported.
+It's main focus is a React library.

 ```bash
 pnpm install
 ```

-Generally, one should generate the symbols dictionary and then generate the React libary files, unless making changes to the latter.
+Generally, one should generate the symbols dictionary and then generate the React libary files.

 ### Generate Symbol Dictionaries
 ```bash
 node ./gen/scripts/generateSymbols.js
 ```

-Output can be found in `./gen/out`.
+Output can be found in `./gen/out/<SF Symbols version>`.

 ### Generate React Library Files
 ```bash